Established 1963

 In re Concho Resources Inc. Securities Litigation

-The case is In re Concho Resources Inc. Securities Litigation, No. 21-cv-02473, in the United States District Court for the Southern District of Texas.
+The case is In re Concho Resources Inc. Securities Litigation, No. 21-cv-02473, in the U.S. District Court for the Southern District of Texas.
 Labaton Keller Sucharow represents Lead Plaintiffs Utah Retirement Systems and Construction Laborers Pension Trust for Southern California.